AntonShalgachev/coil/README.md

 ## Features overview

+Here you'll find a brief overview of the features.
+You can check the examples (`examples` directory) for more details.

 ### Nested commands
 You can organize your commands with the help of "namespaces".
 The nesting level is unlimited: